-The appropriate & namefg namelists are available in CONFIG/SHARED/README_other_configurations_namelist_name
+The appropriate & namefy namelists are available in CONFIG/SHARED/README_other_configurations_namelist_namelist_namefy.

-FIG. 15.3: Snapshot of relative vorticity at the surface of the model domain in GYRE R9, R27 and R54.
-From Lévy et al. [2010].
+FIG. 16.3: Snapshot of relative vorticity at the surface of the model domain in GYRE R9, R27 and R54.
+From ?.

-15.6 AMM: atlantic margin configuration
+16.6 AMM: atlantic margin configuration

 The AMM, Atlantic Margins Model, is a regional model covering the Northwest European Shelf domain on a regular lat-lon grid at approximately 12km horizontal resolution.
 The appropriate &namcfg namelist is available in CONFIG/AMM12/EXP00/namelist_c It is used to build the correct dimensions of the AMM domain.